 Some of the more important of these risks, expectations and uncertainties are pricing and production levels from the properties in which the Company has interests, and the extent of the recoverable reserves at those properties.
 In addition, the Company has a large number of exploration permits.
 Exploration for oil and gas is expensive, speculative and subject to a wide range of risks.
-Summaries of some of the risks inherent in an investment in Cue Energy are set out on pages 11 and 24 of our Prospectus dated 19 May 2005 and lodged with the Australian Securities and Exchange Commission.
 Individual investors should consider these matters in light of their personal circumstances (including financial and taxation affairs) and seek professional advice from their accountant, lawyer or other professional adviser as to the suitability for them of an investment in the Company.